echo-lab/assets/Assets/ResearchMethods/SurveyDesign.md

-Got some thoughts while I was working on a survey design, which I think it's nice to share in this channel.
-In general I think it is important to think about two things when you design survey :
+Got some thoughts while I was working on a survey design, which I think it's nice to share this in a document.

 1) to think about the purpose of the questions.
 Think about kinds of sentences that you will be able to write in the paper.
 For example, if you want to have a sentence like "70% of the respondents prefer to use smartphones when they communicate with their family in their workplace." if that's the purpose, simply create a question that is quantifiable (with multiple choice questions rather than open-ended questions)